Disclosure: As an Amazon Associate I earn from qualifying purchases. See Here for more details.

 The first axes used by humans were sharpened rocks which we now call hand axes.
 Back then especially during the Viking ages hand axes were used for everything.

 I’m sure they were not as efficient as anything we have today, but they worked and thanks to those axes, we are still here today.
-Our selection of Viking axe for sale illustrate how the bearded design was used throughout that time.
+Our selection of Viking axes illustrate how the bearded design was used throughout that time.

 We do have some kitchen tools fairly commonly used today which are oddly similar to old stone hand axes.
 We call them Ulu knives.
 An Ulu knife is an all purpose knife used for all manner of cutting tasks by the Inuit, Yupik and Aleut peoples.
 Uses ranging from skinning animals and giving haircuts up to using them for cutting and shaping blocks of snow for igloos.
 You can see in the images below the similarities of the ancient and still used.